Monday, September 8, 2014

 Clouds gathered throughout the day.
 Thunder rumbled over a nearby ridge.
 Late in the afternoon the rain came, briefly pelting us with raindrops, but stopping shortly after we put on our raingear.

-We stopped for the night at our assigned campsite near Beaver Creek, complete with two large metal bear lockers and a high food storage pole.
+We stopped for the night at our assigned campsite near Beaver Creek, complete with two large metal bear lockers, a high food storage pole, and several downed logs Sierra enjoyed climbing on.
 Beaver Creek snaked through the nearby meadow, making several u-turns along its slow, meandering path.
 Soulshine joined us.

 The Soda Fork of the Snake River was presumably named for the frothy white water raging down the river.
 We stood on the bank, staring at the deep whitewater rapids at the trail crossing.
 Just upstream, a high round log spanned the river several feet above the water.
 Fight through waist deep whitewater rapids or balance precariously on a high log while wearing slick, muddy shoes?
 Neither option appealed, but we eventually opted to stay drier, nervously inching our way across the log.